 "Hello all.
 I apologize about my tweet earlier.
 In no way do I condone any such behavior," the 42-year-old actor apologized in his tweet.

+"It was intended to point out the absurdity of the act itself.
+Complete and biting sarcasm.
+I realized quickly that it was not taken as such.
+I was at an event all day.
+Sorry for the delay."Colter also took the time to explain that his delayed apology to the backlash was because he was at an event and away from social media at the time.
 Mike was apologizing for his sarcastic response to the viral tweet posted by Trever Noah questioning the placement of the pastor's hand on Ariana's chest.
 His response set so many people off because the actor appeared to make light of the situation.